dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/secrets-scopes.md

 You can read [guidance on setting up secret store components]({{< ref setup-secret-store >}}) to configure a secret store for an application.
 Once configured, by default *any* secret defined within that store is accessible from the Dapr application.

-To limit the secrets to which the Dapr application has access to, you can can define secret scopes by adding a secret scope policy to the application configuration with restrictive permissions.
+To limit the secrets to which the Dapr application has access to, you can define secret scopes by adding a secret scope policy to the application configuration with restrictive permissions.
 Follow [these instructions]({{< ref configuration-concept.md >}}) to define an application configuration.

 The secret scoping policy applies to any [secret store]({{< ref supported-secret-stores.md >}}), whether that is a local secret store, a Kubernetes secret store or a public cloud secret store.
 For details on how to set up a [secret stores]({{< ref setup-secret-store.md >}}) read [How To: Retrieve a secret]({{< ref howto-secrets.md >}})